-In addition to this, portfolio company reviews are conducted quarterly, where developments relating to the portfolio companies are evaluated based on the three pillars of impact on society, sustainability and financial viability.
-These meetings are attended by the management group with the responsible Senior Investment Manager as rapporteur.
+In addition to this, portfolio company reviews are conducted quarterly for each sector, where portfolio holdings are evaluated based on the three pillars of impact on society, sustainability and financial viability.
+These meetings are attended by the management group with the responsible investment manager as rapporteur.

-Swedfund has developed an investment manual to ensure that high levels of quality are maintained during the preparation of investment cases.
-In connection with the evaluation of new investments, a special process has been established where an investment committee, comprising the management group and the person responsible for the specific project, evaluates a potential investment in two stages before it is presented to the board of directors for a decision.
+Swedfund has developed an investment process to ensure that high levels of quality are maintained during the preparation of investment cases.
+In connection with the evaluation of new investments, a special process has been established where an investment committee, comprising the management group and the person responsible for the specific project, evaluates a potential investment in two stages before it is presented to the board of directors for a final decision.

 The process of active ownership amongst the portfolio companies involves the investment organisation taking responsibility for continually monitoring financial developments by obtaining and analysing financial reports, conducting visits and actively participating in board work.
 Part of the aim of this is to ensure the assessment of developments in the value of investments, which are in turn reflected in Swedfund's income statement and balance sheet.

 Internal control and the management of the company are evaluated annually by the company's external auditors.
-Given the expected growth in investment volumes, the size of the portfolio and organisation, the board of directors decided in December 2019 to also establish a special audit function in the form of an internal audit unit.
-The audit committee annually determines the scope of control activities and approves the audit plan.
+Given the expected growth in investment volumes, the size of the portfolio and organisation, the board of directors decided at the end of December 2019 to also establish a special audit function in the form of an internal audit unit.
+In 2020, the internal audit function was established and carried out its first audit activities.
+The audit committee will regularly receive feedback on completed control activities and prepare a draft audit plan for approval by the board of directors.